Mahi-P-25/Mahi-P-25/README.md

 ## 🚀 About Me

-🎓 B.Tech ECE Student at **VIT-AP University**
+🎓 **B.Tech ECE Student** at **VIT-AP University**

 💻 Passionate about software development and building useful applications.

 🌱 Currently exploring **Python, Java, Data Structures & Algorithms**, and modern web development.

-🚀 I enjoy learning by building real-world projects and improving every day.
+🎮 Enthusiast Game Developer who enjoys learning by creating interactive experiences.

 🎯 My goal is to become a **Full-Stack Software Engineer** and contribute to impactful software.